ricardoferreirasilva/nestjs-referers/README.md

 - *.algolia.com will restrict access to all referers ending with .algolia.com
 - If you want to allow access for the full domain algolia.com, you can use *algolia.com/*

+Regarding security, you should know that referers can be easily spoofed like any other HTTP header, so you should not rely on this technique alone for securing requests.

 ### Installation